For your Home

 In spring, yellow jackets will seek out protein sources, mostly insects, to feed to developing larvae.
 Come fall, when the larvae have grown into adults and food sources begin to deplete, they shift to scavenging mode, seeking out sugary substances as a food source.
 During this time of the year, yellow jackets are especially aggressive.
 With their ability to sting repeatedly, and in abundant numbers, this can make yellow jacket nests especially dangerous to treat and remove.

-Avoiding cookouts and outdoor activities during the height of yellow jacket season (late summer to early fall) is a safe strategy, but not the best solution.
+Avoiding cookouts and outdoor activities during the height of yellow jacket season (late summer to early fall) is a safe strategy but not the best solution.
 There are several steps you can take to help reduce yellow jackets from invading your outdoor space.
-While proactive measures are most effective in the early spring, before the establishment of colonies; preventative measures work best in the summer and fall, after colonies are established.
+While proactive measures are most effective in the early spring, before the establishment of colonies, preventative measures work best in the summer and fall, after colonies are established.

 By late fall, yellow jacket colonies have stopped growing.
 If the winter temperatures are cold enough, colonies will die off.
 However, in areas where winters are mild, colonies can survive several seasons and become quite large.

-Although these proactive and preventative measures will help to reduce the amount of yellow jackets around your property, they will not eradicate the entire colony.
+Although these proactive and preventative measures can help reduce the amount of yellow jackets around your property, they will not eradicate the entire colony.
 For yellow jacket extermination, it is best to call a professional.
-Our stinging insect control specialists are professionally trained and licensed to safely and effectively treat and remove yellow jacket nests.
-Don’t risk being stung.
-Give Western a call today to learn more about our stinging insect control solutions.
+Our stinging insect control technicians are professionally trained to safely and effectively treat and remove yellow jacket nests.